luabind/luabind/doc/docs.rst

 This will work regardless if your plus operator is defined inside your class or as a free function.

-If you operator is const (or, when defined as a free function, takes a const reference to the class itself) you have to use ``const_self`` instead of ``self``.
+If your operator is const (or, when defined as a free function, takes a const reference to the class itself) you have to use ``const_self`` instead of ``self``.
 Like this: